-[360]4.3.1 DNA extraction for molecular tests
+[360]4.3.1 Sample preservation, preparation, and DNA extraction for molecular tests

 [361]Boykin et al. (2014) and Ball and Armstrong (2008) provide protocols for DNA extraction using commercial kits that are useful because small amounts of starting material such as one fruit fly leg can give enough DNA yield and quality for PCR.
 The methods used to preserve fruit flies for morphological and molecular examination are not the same.
 Ethanol is a common preservative for fruit fly DNA.
 Although fruit fly specimens can be preserved in ≥95% ethanol at −20 °C or colder for long-term storage, percentages of ethanol above 70% can make larvae more difficult to dissect.
 Preparation of larvae for morphological examination includes a boiling step (section 4.2.1) before storage.
 This boiling step is compatible with molecular study but not required to process larvae in molecular analyses.
 The boiling step is recommended if a voucher of the specimen is to be retained for morphological examination.
 It is possible to soak larvae in DNA extraction lysis buffers overnight to isolate nucleic acids from specimens, and then use the larvae in slide mounting.
 These buffer-soaked larvae, however, are not appropriate for SEM examination.

-[362]In cases where molecular and morphological methods are to be used, it is therefore recommended that a portion of the larva (such as abdominal segment 4 or 5) be excised for the extraction, or a hind leg be removed and stored in ethanol for DNA extraction.
+[362]In cases where molecular and morphological methods are to be used, it is therefore recommended that a portion of the larva (such as abdominal segment 4 or 5) be excised (see section 4.2.1), or a hind leg be removed (see beginning of section 4), and stored in ethanol for DNA extraction.
 The remaining specimen can be prepared for morphological work.
-It is important to ensure that the legs of adults are available for examination as the characters present on the legs are used to identify Ceratitis species.
+It is important to ensure that the legs of adults are available for morphological examination as the characters present on the other legs are used to identify Ceratitis species.
 Further examples of methods are provided by Plant Health Australia (2016).

 [363]4.3.2 Controls for molecular tests

 [364]For the test result to be considered reliable, appropriate controls should be considered for each series of nucleic acid extractions and PCR amplifications of the target pest.
-As a minimum, a positive nucleic acid control, a negative amplification control (no template control), and a negative extraction control should be used for a COI PCR test used to conduct DNA barcoding or for a real-time PCR test.
+As a minimum, a positive nucleic acid control, a negative amplification control (no template control), and a negative extraction control should be used for a PCR test used to conduct DNA barcoding or for a real-time PCR test.

 [365]Positive nucleic acid control.
 This control is used to monitor the efficiency of the test method (apart from the extraction).
 Pre-prepared (stored) genomic target DNA may be used.